jiahwa/expresskick/README.md

 ## `TypeError: Cannot read property 'then' of undefined`
 How to solve:

-In An async example, Jest been imported for testing, coverage testing example as below but fialed. ( [Complete errer log here, click me](./UNDEFINED.md) )
+In an async example, Jest been imported for testing, coverage testing example as below but fialed. ( [Complete errer log here, click me](./UNDEFINED.md) )
 ```
 hua-xiao-hua-2:expresskick yujiahua$ npm test